glebd/cppclub/stash.md

 Kevlin Henney:

 > A common fallacy is to assume authors of incomprehensible code will be able to express themselves clearly in comments.

+# Quote

+Steve C. McConnell:

+> The problem with quick and dirty is that the dirty remains long after the quick has been forgotten.